wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     (1A) The Attorney-General or the Solicitor-General may from time to time delegate the power of appointment conferred by subsection (1) to a barrister or solicitor of the High Court holding an appointment as Crown Counsel in the office of the Solicitor-General, and judicial notice shall be taken of the signature of any such barrister or solicitor.

-    (1B) Where any Crown Counsel purports to act pursuant to any delegation under this section he shall be presumed to be acting in accordance with the delegation in the absence of proof to the contrary.
+    (1B) Where any Crown Counsel purports to act pursuant to any delegation under this section he or she shall be presumed to be acting in accordance with the delegation in the absence of proof to the contrary.

     (1C) Every such delegation shall be revocable at will, and no such delegation shall prevent the exercise of the power of appointment by the Attorney-General or the Solicitor-General.